Eating Disorder Therapists

 When most people think of a dietitian, they think of someone who tells them what they should or should not be eating.
 And while that might true of some dietitians, that’s not the approach we take at Stenzel Clinical.
 Our goal is to help you figure out what foods make you feel best, and to help you learn to trust your body to communicate what food it needs and enjoys.
 You are unique, so our treatment varies depending on the challenges you face.
 If you are suffering today and need eating disorder counseling, call now to speak with a specialist or dietician.

-For example, having a dietitian on staff allows us to better treat individuals with anorexia nervosa, bulimia nervosa, binge eating disorder or avoidant restrictive food intake disorder (ARFID) by working with them to take steps towards recovery that feels manageable.
+For example, having a dietitian on staff allows us to better treat individuals with anorexia nervosa, bulimia nervosa, binge eating disorders or avoidant restrictive food intake disorder (ARFID) by working with them to take steps towards recovery that feels manageable.
 This might involve planning meals, eating a challenge food together, making plans for approaching food at special events or figuring out how to fit meals around classes, work meetings and other busy lifestyles.
 It could also involve exploring unhelpful messages that clients have internalized about their bodies, discovering better ways to practice self-care or learning to quiet the mental critic.
 Along with treatment, we work to debunk the myths surrounding nutrition that are perpetuated in the media that make it harder to increase variety in what we eat.

 A dietitian allows for better care not only for those with diagnosable eating disorders, but also for anyone who simply finds food stressful.
 Whether the stress started because of a busy lifestyle that allows little time for the preparation of healthy foods or because the focus on on eating healthy that has become more demanding than helpful, we can explore the why and how of these feelings and impulses.